Nominations are now open

 What happens after the closing date?

 All shortlisted entries will be invited to the SASH Star Awards evening.
-The winners of each category will be announced at the SASH Star Awards evening to be held on Thursday 19 March 2026 at the Old Council Chamber, Mayor’s Offices in Reigate.
+The winners of each category will be announced at the SASH Star Awards evening to be held on an evening during March 2027.
+(More information to follow).

 What do the winners get?